-- 2. The determination of Adequate Public Facilities ("APF") and Preliminary Plan will remain valid for one hundred and twenty (120) months from the date of mailing of this Planning Board Resolution, according to the phases outlined below.
+2. The determination of Adequate Public Facilities ("APF") and Preliminary Plan approval will remain valid for one hundred and twenty (120) months from the date of mailing of this Planning Board Resolution, according to the phases outlined below.
 Because the APF and Preliminary Plan validity periods are longer than the typical five years, phasing schedules in accordance with Sections 4.1.C.9.b, 4.2.G.2.b.iv, and 4.3.J.5.b of the Subdivision Regulations are required.
-The phasing schedule for the APF validity period is as follows: - Phase I: Building permits issued for a minimum of 23 dwelling units within 60 months from the 30th day after the Resolution is mailed; - Phase II: Balance of building permits issued within 60 months from the expiration of the Phase I APF validity period;
+The phasing schedule for the APF validity period is as follows:

+Phase I: Building permits issued for a minimum of 23 dwelling units, including MPDUs, within 60 months from the 30th day after the Resolution is mailed;

+Phase II: Balance of building permits for the remaining dwelling units, including MPDUs, issued within 60 months from the expiration of the Phase I APF validity period;

-With respect to the phasing schedule for the Preliminary Plan validity period, plats must be recorded and building permits issued as follows:
+With respect to the phasing schedule for the Preliminary Plan validity period, plats must be recorded as follows: